mattwojo/webvr/webvr-docs/input.md

 The canvas will pulse a different colour depending on what input source the action came from:
-Grey: Deactivated: No action detected
+ - Grey: Deactivated: No action detected
-Red: Pointer (Mouse Click or Touchpad on the canvas element)
+ - Red: Pointer (Mouse Click or Touchpad on the canvas element)
-Blue: Keyboard Space Bar
+ - Blue: Keyboard Space Bar
-Green: Gamepad
+ - Green: Gamepad

 <iframe height='300' scrolling='no' title='Multi input detection' src='//codepen.io/MicrosoftEdgeDocumentation/embed/preview/oGvPpM/?height=300&theme-id=31247&default-tab=result&embed-version=2&editable=true' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/MicrosoftEdgeDocumentation/pen/oGvPpM/'>Multi input detection</a> by Microsoft Edge Docs (<a href='https://codepen.io/MicrosoftEdgeDocumentation'>@MicrosoftEdgeDocumentation</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-If we take a close look at the JavaScript behind the example,
+If we take a closer look at the JavaScript behind the example, we see the APIs used to handle our inputs.

 ```javascript
 function init() {